Taran05/CSCI-5709-Grp-10/README.md

 * [Amanjot Singh (am854663@dal.ca)](https://git.cs.dal.ca/amanjots)

-Features: User Registration and Authentication (User Profile Management)
+Feature: User Registration and Authentication (User Profile Management)
 =============================================

-## Features: User Registration and Authentication

 ### Task 1: User Registration
+1. The user navigates to the registration page.
+2. The user enters their personal information, such as name, email, and password.
+3. The system validates the entered information.
+4. If the information is valid, the system creates a new user account
+5. User is then redirected to Landing Page

 In this task, we will implement the user registration functionality, allowing new users to create accounts on our platform.
 The process involves both frontend and backend validations to ensure that the provided information is accurate and meets the necessary requirements.